lightdock/lightdock.github.io/tutorials/0.9/membrane.md

 ## 8. Conclusions

-We have demonstrated the use of membrane information on a protein docking simulation using a coarse-grained protocol.
+We have demonstrated an integrative modeling protocol for membrane-associated protein assemblies that accounts for the topological information provided by the membrane in the modeling process.

+In general, some knowledge of the putative binding interface is known to help the modeling of biomolecular interactions, often allowing to generate more accurate models.

 It is of paramount importance not to blindly trust docking predictions and rankings.
-Always inspect the results and predictions and further assess their quality using more metrics and different criteria if possible.
+Always inspect the results and predictions and further assess their quality using more metrics and validate your results (if possible) agains experimental data.

 <hr>